 How can I help myself?

 The first step to getting help is to speak out.
-Share as much as you’re comfortable with, to someone with whom you trust, so that you are dealing with the situation by yourself.
+Share as much as you’re comfortable with, to someone whom you trust, so that you are not dealing with the situation by yourself.
 There are also support groups you can attend that are for people in similar situations.
 One resource is Alateen-a meeting for teens affected by someone else’s drinking.
 There are also “chat meetings” that occur online as well as other resources.

 If my parent is an alcoholic will I be one too?